What is Nexium?

 Nexium should be taken at least one hour before a meal.

-To make swallowing easier, you may open the Nexium capsule and sprinkle the medicine into a spoonful of pudding or applesauce.
+Do not crush or chew a delayed-release capsule.
+However to make swallowing easier, you may open the capsule and sprinkle the medicine into a spoonful of pudding or applesauce.
 Swallow right away without chewing.
 Do not save the mixture for later use.

 Call your doctor if your symptoms do not improve or if they get worse while you are taking this medicine.

-This medicine can cause unusual results with certain medical tests, and you may need to stop using the medicine for a short time before a test.
-Tell any doctor who treats you that you are using Nexium.
+This medicine can affect the results of certain medical tests.
+Tell any doctor who treats you that you are using esomeprazole.

 Store at room temperature away from moisture and heat.